kleene-project/kleened/README.md

 Needless to say, there is a place for both approaches to jails, i.e., comprehensive container management vs. lightweight jail utilities.
 Ezjail in particular have served the author well through the years (thanks for the awesome tool, Dirk!).

-Another tool with similiar (but not identical goal) to Jocker is [Focker](https://github.com/sadaszewski/focker), which is a lightweight tool for container management with a lesser compatability goal compared to Jocker, but with a similar overall Docker-inspired approach.
+Another tool with similiar (but not identical goal) to Jocker is [Focker](https://github.com/sadaszewski/focker), a lightweight tool for Docker-inspired container management that does not have the same compatability-focus as Jocker.
 Check it out!

 # Installation guide
 Since Jocker is still in an stage of development, the installation is done more or less manually.